New York World Exposé of the Ku Klux Klan

-The New York World's exposé of the Ku Klux Klan brought national media to the operations and actions of the Ku Klux Klan beginning on September 6, 1921.
+The New York Worlds exposé of the Ku Klux Klan brought national media to the operations and actions of the Ku Klux Klan beginning on September 6, 1921.
 The newspaper published a series of twenty one consecutive daily articles, edited by Herbert Bayard Swope, that discussed numerous aspects of Ku Klux Klan including rituals, recruitment methods, propaganda, and hypocrisies in logic.
 At least eighteen other newspapers nationwide picked up the coverage, which led to national discourse on the activities of the group.
 These publications included the St. Louis Post-Dispatch, Boston Globe, Pittsburgh Sun, The Plain Dealer (Cleveland), New Orleans Times-Picayune, Galveston News, Houston Chronicle, Seattle Times, Milwaukee Journal, Minneapolis Journal, Oklahoma City Oklahoman, Toledo Blade, Fort Wayne News-Sentinel, Syracuse Herald, Columbus Enquirer-Sun and the Albany Knickerbocker Press.
 The New York Times ran ads for the article series to increase exposure, while other large papers like the Baltimore Sun quickly picked up the article series instead of advertising for The World.
 The Ku Klux Klan announced shortly afterward that it would take legal action against all the publications that ran the article series for libel, seeking total damages of over $10 million.
 Following the exposé, Klan membership significantly increased.

 According to the Columbia Journalism Review, "The series drew two million readers nationwide.
 New Yorkers stood in line for copies.
 And the Justice Department and several congressmen promised to investigate the group."

 September 6, 1921

 The first article was titled "Ku Klux Klan Wars on Catholics, Jews; Reap Rich Returns" – "Nationwide Investigation of Secret Order Shows It Gains Great Power by Winning Officials as Members – Fortune is Collected in Initiation Dues".
 The first article posed many questions to draw in readers regarding how the Klan works, and offered that it would explain all in its series.
 It expounded on the increase in membership past 500,000 in recent years, and it described an expanded interest from being anti-African American to being an anti-Catholic, and anti-Jewish group as well.
 The Klan accomplished this by barring membership to these groups.
-It also reveals that the Klan used salesman, called Kleagles, to try to recruit members that require $10 donations, $4 of which goes to the Kleagle, and the rest to the organization.
+It also reveals that the Klan used salesmen, called Kleagles, to try to recruit members that require $10 donations, $4 of which goes to the Kleagle, and the rest to the organization.
 It estimates that at the time, the Klan had raised over five million dollars, all to support the 'invisible empire'.
 The article condemns acts committed by the Klan used by these funds on moral grounds, and explains that its series will tell all that it could find after months of investigation.